Beware of Jury Scams

 At the end of a trial, the judge instructs the jury on the applicable law.
 While the jury must obey the judge's instructions as to the law, the jury alone is responsible for determining the facts of the case.

-The term of service in Ramsey County is just ONE WEEK.
-If you are assigned to a trial, you must serve on the trial until you are dismissed.
-Some trials last longer than a week, but it is more common that jurors are here a week or less.
-You should plan ahead and make sure you have no appointments or scheduling conflicts during your term of service and the following week.
+Jurors are on call in Ramsey County for one week.
+If a juror is not on a case by the end of the first week, jury service is over; however, if assigned to a trial, the juror must serve on the trial until dismissed.
+Many trials last longer than a week and all jurors are required to be available to serve two full weeks.
+You should plan ahead and make sure you have no appointments or scheduling conflicts during the two week term of service.

 Court hours are 8:00 a.m. to 5:00 p.m., Monday through Friday, excluding state holidays.